aozimkov/birthdaysync-gsheets-gcal/README.md

 For use this example script you should create new sheet in Google Sheets by this columns scheme (Name, Birthday date)

-After the table is created please open Tools > Script editor and paste sync.gs as is.
+After the table is created please open **Tools > Script editor** and paste all from sync.gs as is.
-When you run script at first time it asks you about a premissions/
+When you run script at first time it asks you about a premissions You need to accept it.